Nursing at Disney

 The Carousel of Progress (Tomorrowland).
 An oldie but a goodie.
 The theater rotates, but you stay in your (comfy enough) seat the whole time (about 20 minutes).
 Also, this attraction isn’t the most popular, so lines and crowds are not an issue.

-Test Track EDIT: Tomorrowland Speedway (between Tomorrowland and Fantasyland).
-(Do not, I repeat, do NOT attempt to nurse on Epcot’s Test Track, at speeds of up to 65 MPH!!!)
+Tomorrowland Speedway (between Tomorrowland and Fantasyland).
+(Do not confuse with Epcot’s Test Track, which has speeds of up to 65 MPH!!!)
 There is a viewer section with bleachers to the right of the entrance — a calm, shaded place to wait for your racers and hang out/nurse for as long as you please.
 When we were there, even at busy times, it was practically empty.
 The metal benches are a little cold, but there’s plenty of space.

 The Tiki Room (Adventureland).
 This is another charming classic that rarely (maybe never?) has any wait or crowds.
 I had no problem nursing on the bench seating throughout the whole thing.